 How Faiella & Gulden, P.A.
 Can Help

 Navigating liability for medical care outside of home jurisdictions is complicated.
-Faiella & Gulden, P.A. assists patients by:- Investigating medical records and gathering evidence of negligence
+Faiella & Gulden, P.A. assists patients by:

 - Consulting medical experts to evaluate standard of care